 Rentals.com has seen an increase in fraudulent credit card transactions.
-Rentals.com is presently taking additional steps to ensure that your private credit card information is secure and private.
+Rentals.com is presently taking additional steps to ensure your private credit card information is secure and private.
 You may notice that we now require additional steps when entering your credit card information.
-This is to ensure that the authorized person on the credit card is placing the advertisement(s).
+This is to ensure the authorized person on the credit card is placing the advertisement(s).

 Tips for Renters

 - Research online.
 You should research and compare rental property content against other sites.
 Put the property address into a search engine and see what comes up.
 Do the contact numbers and email addresses match?
 If you’re local, drive by the house and compare the phone number on the sign to the number on the site.
 You can also verify who owns a property by going to that county’s website, looking under the assessor’s page and typing in the address.
 It should pull up the name of the legal homeowner.

 - If it seems too good to be true, it probably is.
 If the rent seems too low for the area, it could be a red flag that the price is fake.

 - Think before you send any personal information to a third party.
 Do not send any information unless you or someone you trust has seen the rental home in person and met the owner, landlord or property manager.
 Ask to see the landlord’s driver’s license when meeting him or her.
 This eliminates 99% of scams.

 - Deal locally and in person.
 Be smart about meeting in person as well.
 Meet in a public place during the day, and bring someone with you.

 - Never put a deposit down on a property if you or someone you trust has not seen it.
 Do not send any money without first viewing the rental property and meeting the landlord in person with a friend or relative.
 Never wire money via Western Union, MoneyGram or any other wire service.